-Outstanding loans under the 2022 HPS Credit Facility bear interest at a variable rate equal to (i) subject to a 1.00% per annum floor, three-month LIBOR plus 10.75% per annum, of which interest accrued at up to 3.75% per annum may be payable in kind, or (ii) subject to a 2.00% per annum floor, an interest rate equal to the greater of (a) the prime rate in effect from time to time plus 0.5%, plus in each case 9.75% per annum, of which, in each of the foregoing cases, interest accrued at up to 3.75% per annum may be payable in kind.
+Outstanding loans under the 2022 HPS Credit Facility bear interest at a variable rate equal to (i) subject to a 1.00% per annum floor, three-month LIBOR plus 10.75% per annum, of which interest accrued at up to 3.75% per annum may be payable in kind, or (ii) subject to a 2.00% per annum floor, an interest rate equal to the greater of (a) the prime rate in effect from time to time and (b) the federal funds rate in effect from time to time plus 0.5%, plus in each case 9.75% per annum, of which, in each of the foregoing cases, interest accrued at up to 3.75% per annum may be payable in kind.
 In addition to paying interest on the outstanding principal balance, the Company is required to pay a lender's commitment fee of 2.75% per annum based on the unused facility amount.
 As required under the loan agreement, the total of \$13,000 was deposited into the SDC Cash Reserve account on the closing date of the 2022 HPS Credit Facility.
 In December, 2022, we drew an additional \$60,000 from 2022 HPS Credit Facility and deposited an additional \$12,000 into the SDC Cash Reserve account.